Pamela Wolfberg, Ph.D., Professor

 Office hours: click here for appointment scheduling

-Dr. Wolfberg is Professor of special education and faculty advisor for the Autism Spectrum Graduate Certificate and Related Studies at SFSU.
-She concurrently serves on the executive committee and faculty of the Joint Doctoral program in special education with the University of California, Berkeley-SFSU.
+Dr. Wolfberg is professor in the Department of Special Education & Communicative Disorders where she coordinates the Autism Spectrum Graduate Certificate (University-wide) and advises in the Mild-Moderate program (within the Department).
+She concurrently serves as faculty advisor for the Joint Doctoral program in Special Education with the University of California, Berkeley-SFSU.
 Her primary teaching responsibilities include graduate seminars focused on autism theory, research and practice, atypical child development and special topics pertaining to contemporary issues in the field.

 Dr. Wolfberg's primary research interests center on the unique needs of individuals on the autism spectrum in the areas of socialization, play and imagination, and inclusion in peer culture.
 As originator of the Integrated Play Groups (IPG) model and founder of the Autism Institute on Peer Socialization and Play, she leads research, training and development efforts to establish inclusive peer socialization programs worldwide.
 She is further engaged in global outreach as a human rights advocate for the child’s right to social inclusion in play, recreation and cultural experiences.
 She is widely published and the recipient of several eminent awards for her scholarship, research, and service to the community.

-Project Common Ground: Preparing Highly Qualified Speech-Language Pathologists to Meet the Communication Needs of Children with Autism Spectrum Disorders in Diverse Settings (2011 - 2016) Personnel Preparation in Special Education, Early Intervention and Related Services, US Department of Education, OSERS (## H325K110326) - co-PI with Dr. Betty Yu, SFSU
+Project Common Ground: Preparing Highly Qualified Speech-Language Pathologists to Meet the Communication Needs of Children with Autism Spectrum Disorders in Diverse Settings (2011 - 2016) Personnel Preparation in Special Education, Early Intervention and Related Services, US Department of Education, OSERS (# H325K110326) - Co-director with Dr. Betty Yu, SFSU

-Wolfberg, P.J., (in press) Integrated Play Groups: Supporting Children with Autism in Essential Play Experiences with Typical Peers (working title) In L. Reddy, C. Schaefer, & L. File-Hall (Eds), Empirically-based play interventions for children (second edition) American Psychological Association.
+Wolfberg, P.J., (2016b) Integrated Play Groups: Supporting children with autism in essential play experiences with typical peers.
+In L. Reddy, C. Schaefer, & L. File-Hall (Eds), Empirically-based play interventions for children (Second Edition) American Psychological Association.

 Dunn Buron, K. & Wolfberg, P.J.
-(Eds.). (in press) Learners on the autism spectrum: Preparing highly qualified educators (second edition).
+(Eds.).
+(2014) Learners on the autism spectrum: Preparing highly qualified educators and related practitioners (2nd edition).
 Shawnee Mission, KS: Autism Asperger Publishing Company.(recipient of 2009 Literary Award, Autism Society of America)

 Wolfberg, P., (2013) Integrated Play Groups Model: How Parents Can Support their Children in Play Experiences With Peers, Autism Bay Area Magazine (Jan-Feb)